 Oilfield services provider Halliburton Co.
 (HAL) reached Tuesday a $1.1 billion settlement to resolve a major chunk of the plaintiffs' class claims against the company related to the April 2010 Macondo oil well spill accident in the Gulf of Mexico that was the worst offshore oil spill in U.S. history.The settlement is subject to approval by the U.S. District Court.

-After reporting a notable drop in first-time claims for U.S. unemployment benefits in the previous week, the Labor Department released a report on Thursday showing that initial jobless claims rebounded by much more than anticipated in the week ended December 7th.
+After reporting an unexpected drop in U.S. construction spending in the previous month, the Commerce Department released a report on Tuesday showing that construction spending rebounded by more than expected in the month of July.

-After ending the previous session sharply lower, stocks are likely to move back to the upside in early trading on Thursday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 19 points.
+Following the long, holiday weekend, stocks may move to the upside in early trading on Tuesday.
+The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 15 points.